Magic Carpet Ride

 Please contact us if you would like to sponsor a class, school, or region of schools.

 How it Works

-When you click to enroll your students, you will be linked to our school on the Teachable platform where you will select and pay for your option.
-We'll then issue the corresponding number of coupons (please to distribute to your students in the case of remote or hybrid learning.
+When you click to enroll your students, you will be linked to the Magic Carpet Ride page in our school on the Teachable platform.
+Scroll to the bottom of the page where you will select and pay for your option.
+We'll then issue to you the corresponding number of coupons to distribute to your remote learner students.
 Email us if you have a question.